 What Personal Information do we collect?

 The information we collect depends on the nature of your interactions with us.
-DAA collects both Personal Information and non-personal information, including details about:
+DA collects both Personal Information and non-personal information, including details about:

 - Our members, potential members, business associates and their personnel.